|Version||Author/ Editor||Release Date|

 Your complaint will be dealt with fairly and objectively.
 We handle complaints in a positive and pro-active manner and expect resolutions and outcomes to contribute to a process of continuous improvement.

 Please bear in mind that adults in Scouting are volunteers and have other calls on their time.
-It may therefore take a little longer to sort out your complaint, however you will be kept informed of the progress of the complaint with an acknowledgement of a formal complaint within seven days and regular updates (typically at least every four weeks).
+It may, therefore, take a little longer to resolve your complaint than may be expected, however you will be kept informed of the progress of the complaint with an acknowledgement of a formal complaint within seven days and regular updates (typically at least every four weeks).

 The investigator may need to speak to you and a number of other people to fully understand your complaint and the circumstances surrounding it.